-You should rely only on the information contained in this prospectus.
-We have not authorized any other person to provide you with different information.
-If anyone provides you with different or inconsistent information, you should not rely on it.
+Neither we nor the underwriters have authorized any other person to provide you with any information other than that contained or incorporated by reference in this prospectus.
+Neither we nor the underwriters take any responsibility for, or provide any assurance as to the reliability of, any other information that others may give you.
 We are not making an offer to sell these securities to any person in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus is accurate only as of the date of this prospectus.
 Our business, financial condition, results of operations and prospects may have changed since that date.
 Information contained on our web site is not part of this prospectus.